 Traditional pre-accelerators and incubators aren’t the answer either.

-A traditional pre-accelerator delivers an education-based curriculum over a longer 6–9 month period with the goal of turning early stage startups (typically with just an idea) into venture back-able businesses ready for acceleration.
+A traditional pre-accelerator delivers an education-based curriculum over a longer 6–9 month period to turn early-stage startups (typically with just an idea) into venture back-able businesses ready for acceleration.

-While sound in principle, the challenges facing such programs are cost, effectiveness, and scalability.
+While sound in principle, such programs' challenges are cost, effectiveness, and scalability.

 Simply put, traditional pre-accelerators/incubators break the business model.